steve1rm/flicks/README.md

 * [X] Archtecture used is MVP
 * [X] Replaces android logging with Timber and OKHttp logging intecepter for logging the http body messages (Debug build only)
 * [X] Uses palette to create dynamically vibrant colors for the movies in the list
+* [X] Uses shared elment tranistions to create smooth animation when going from the list to detail view

 ## Video Walkthrough